 The Symantec Research Labs Graduate Fellowship

 Symantec will award Symantec Research Labs (SRL) Graduate Fellowships to outstanding Ph.D. students who meet the eligibility criteria listed below.
 A key goal of the program is to fund innovative research that has real-world value, in areas where Symantec conducts business.
-We are soliciting applications for the following areas:
+We are soliciting applications for students specializing in the following areas:

 - Security and Privacy: New applications of cryptography, in the areas of information security, data center management, middleboxes, etc.

 - Network and Systems: Distributed ledgers, high throughput network security, secure public/private Cloud infrastructure, mobile and web applications, Internet of Things, etc.

 - Machine learning and data mining: Scalable methods such as graphical models, anomaly detection, predictive analytics, time series analysis, natural language processing, active online learning, and distributed model training, in support of the security and systems areas mentioned above, as well as adversarial attacks on such models.

 - Human Computer Interaction: Applications of psychology, sociology, anthropology, behavioral economics, and other human factors to security and privacy.